jxzb1988/MMQTL/README.md

 -gene: Specify the gene/feature for which that you want to detect eQTL, which is a required parameter.

 We have prepared a test dataset, which is deposited in google drive: https://drive.google.com/file/d/1G8ccfR9vPliMs_KKxAdW1CnA2C8bniZy/view?usp=sharing.
 Note: In this test dataset, we simulated phenotypes in 5 tissues on the same set of individuals, so you should set the same genotype and GRM file paths for the 5 tissues

+When covariate information are available, -C can be used to specify the covariate file path, just like -Z and -P

+mmQTL can also use summary results to perform meta-analysis.
+Set -D  or -cis_summary to tell mmQTL to run QTL with summary results, and put the files containing QTL summary results in path files set by -P.

 ## Building from source